 Vanilla ice cream

-3. In a large bowl, stir together flour, 1 cup sugar, cocoa and salt.
-Add oil, buttermilk mixture, egg yolks and vanilla and beat until smooth.
+In large bowl, stir together flour, 1 cup sugar, cocoa, and salt.
+Add oil, buttermilk mixture, egg yolks, and vanilla and beat until smooth.

-4. In a small bowl, beat egg whites until soft peaks form; gradually add remaining 1/2 cup sugar, beating until stiff peaks form.
+In small bowl, beat egg whites until soft peaks form; gradually add remaining 1/2 cup sugar, beating until stiff peaks form.

-7. For Cherry Sauce: In medium saucepan, stir together reserved cherry liquid, cherry liqueur, sugar, cornstarch and salt.
+In medium saucepan, stir together reserved cherry liquid, cherry liqueur, sugar, cornstarch, and salt.
 Cook over medium heat, stirring constantly, until mixture boils, about 1 minute.
 Remove from heat and add cherries and orange peel.